1982 Corvette Restoration

 Changing the valve cover gaskets on 1980-1982 Corvettes is time consuming.
 Lots of stuff has to be removed to get to them and there's not a lot of room to work in.

-After an August morning cruise in 2009, I stopped by a friend's house for a visit.
+One August morning, I stopped by a friend's house for a visit.
 Upon leaving, I got in the Corvette, put the key in the ignition, and turned it forward.
 Nothing.
 I turned the key back and tried it again.
 Nothing, not even the usual resistance that should spring the key back.
 My first thought was the key cylinder had broken.
 After all, the car was 30 years old.
 Little did I know I was in for a crash course in Corvette steering column repair.

 Read: Tilt-Telescope Steering Column Repair